matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Logical Clocks: Use timestamps or vector clocks to capture causal relationships.
 Read/Write Quorums: Using quorum-based approaches, a read or write operation must obtain permission from a majority of nodes.
 Quorum Reads/Writes: Require reads to contact a majority of replicas and writes to contact a different majority.
-Tunable Consistency: Allowing clients to specify the level of consistency required for a particular operation (e.g., in Cassandra). b)Techniques for Data Consistency
+Tunable Consistency: Allowing clients to specify the level of consistency required for a particular operation (example in Cassandra). b)Techniques for Data Consistency.
 Replication Protocols: Ensure that all replicas of a piece of data are consistent with each other.
-Synchronous Replication: Writes are replicated to all nodes before acknowledging the write to the client.
+Synchronous Replication: Writes are replicated to all nodes before acknowledging write to the client.
 Asynchronous Replication: Writes are acknowledged immediately, and replication occurs in the background.
 Conflict Detection and Resolution: In eventual consistency models, conflicts may arise and need to be resolved.
 Last Write Wins (LWW): The most recent write is considered authoritative.
 Custom Conflict Resolution Logic: Application-specific rules to resolve conflicts.
-Operational Transformation (OT) or CRDTs: Structures that allow concurrent updates without conflicts (e.g., Conflict-Free Replicated Data Types).
+Operational Transformation (OT) or CRDTs: Structures that allow concurrent updates without conflicts (example Conflict-Free Replicated Data Types).
 Atomicity and Isolation:
-Distributed Locking: Ensure that only one node can modify a piece of data at a time (e.g., using ZooKeeper).
+Distributed Locking: Ensure that only one node can modify a piece of data at a time (example, using ZooKeeper).
 Optimistic Concurrency Control: Allow concurrent transactions but check for conflicts before committing.
 Pessimistic Concurrency Control: Lock data before transaction processing to prevent conflicts.
 c) CAP Theorem:
 The CAP theorem states that a distributed system can provide only two of the following three guarantees at the same time:
 Consistency: Every read receives the most recent write.
 Availability: Every request receives a response, without guarantee that it contains the most recent write.
 Partition Tolerance: The system continues to operate despite an arbitrary number of messages being dropped or delayed by the network.
 In practice, systems must balance these trade-offs based on their specific requirements.
 For instance:
-CP Systems: Prioritize consistency and partition tolerance (e.g., HBase).
+CP Systems: Prioritize consistency and partition tolerance (example, HBase).
-AP Systems: Prioritize availability and partition tolerance (e.g., Cassandra).
+AP Systems: Prioritize availability and partition tolerance (example, Cassandra).
-d) Practical Examples
+d) Practical Examples:
 Apache Kafka: Uses replication and configurable consistency settings to balance consistency and availability.
 Apache Cassandra: Uses tunable consistency levels, allowing users to choose between consistency and availability.
 Google Spanner: Uses TrueTime API to provide strong consistency across distributed nodes.